grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

    kubectl create secret generic tempo-license --from-file=license.jwt
    ```

-1. Configure the `custom.yaml` to reference the secret.
+1. Configure the `custom.yaml` that you created above to reference the secret.

    ```yaml
    license: